UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_01.md

 Notes:

-Let’s take a look at a dummy dataframe to explain how to use ordinal encoding.

-Here we have a categorical column specifying different languages.
+Let’s try this again but with now we have a categorical column specifying different languages.

 ---